Frequently Asked Questions

 Yes, we are charging you when you pre-order.
 This early commitment helps us ensure we make the correct number.
 We thank our early supporters by shipping in the order received – so those who order first will get Snap first.

-Snap begins shipping in Summer 2017.
+We have begun shipping pre-sale units, but it will take a couple more months before all orders are filled.
 We will ship out in the order received and fulfill all orders as quickly as possible.

 $20 for US, and $35 for international.